MP3.com Radio

 MP3.com was one of the Internet's earliest music distributors.
 I've worked on a couple of different projects related to it, which are listed on this page.

-While I don't believe I have means to share the downloaded files themselves due to the sheer size of the archive, I compiled a huge CSV with everything one needs to look through it with the Barge + Wayback Machine source URLs, including artist, title, genre, and comment metadata.
-For less than relevant - but hopefully interesting technical details, see my blog post on The MP3.com Rescue Barge Barge.
+While I don't believe I have means to share the downloaded files themselves due to the sheer size of the archive, I compiled a huge dataset with everything one needs to look through it with the Barge + Wayback Machine source URLs, including artist, title, genre, and comment metadata.
+For less than relevant, but hopefully interesting technical details, see my blog post on The MP3.com Rescue Barge Barge.

 MP3.com Dataset (zipped CSV, 27.5MB; 131MB decompressed)